bigboards/bigboards-docs/docs/gettingstarted.md

  3. Install an app from the library

 ## Network and power
-Since your BigBoards micro-cluster is a networked electronic device, it benefits from being connected ot your LAN and getting power.
+Since your BigBoards micro-cluster is a networked electronic device, it benefits from being connected to your LAN and getting power.
 This means you will have to make a connection from your device to a free ethernet port and your wall outlet.

 > An external power supply is shipped with your device.